xypeng12/HeteroGNN-MARL-Coordinated-Platooning-Signal-Control/README.md

 ---

-## Description
-Heterogeneous GNN-based multi-agent reinforcement learning for coordinated platooning and traffic signal control using Ray RLlib and SUMO.

----

 ## Features
 - **Heterogeneous GNN** for modeling both platoons and traffic signals in a unified graph.
 - **Multi-Agent Reinforcement Learning** for collaborative decision-making across agents.